 All ACATS files have been compressed (zipped) into compressed archives (zip-files) that have the MS-DOS file extension ".zip".
 A DOS utility was used to compress them.
 They must be decompressed before they can be further processed.
 A decompression utility is available from the source of the ACATS distribution.
-All ACATS 2.5 files may be decompressed using the following steps.
+All ACATS 2.6 files may be decompressed using the following steps.
 Approximately 25 MB of free space on a DOS machine hard drive will be required to accomplish the decompression using this technique.

 Create a directory on the hard disk to contain ACATS.
-In these examples, we assume the name is "acats2_5", but any name can be used.
-Copy each archive (file with zip extension) to the hard disk in the new directory.
+In these examples, we assume the name is "acats2\6", but any name can be used.
+Copy each archive (file with .zip extension) to the hard disk in the new directory.
 Decompress it insuring that directories are used.
 For the "unzip" program, this is the default setting.
+For the "pkunzip" program, this is the default setting.
 For the "pkunzip" program, this is the -d option.
 For the "winzip" program, insure that "Use Directory Names" is checked.
 Also, insure that the files are decompressed into the proper directory.
-For command line decompressors, this means insuring that the current subdirectory is acats2_5.
-For "winzip", this simply means selecting acats2_5 as the extract path.
+For command line decompressors, this means insuring that the current subdirectory is acats2\5.
+For "winzip", this simply means selecting acats2\5 as the extract path.

-For example, using unzip, and assuming that the archive name is ACATS2.zip, type cd acats2_5 to set the proper directory, and unzip ACATS2 to extract the files.
+For example, using unzip, and assuming that the archive name is ACATS2.zip, type cd acats2\6 to set the proper directory, and unzip ACATS2 to extract the files.